Advanced Scheduling Strategies for Distributed Quantum Computing Jobs

 \subsection{QPU Utilization}

-The QPU utilization measures the proportion of QPU resources occupied by DQC jobs, normalized by the product of the makespan and the total number of available QPUs.
+The QPU utilization~\cite{ferrari2024execution} measures the proportion of QPU resources occupied by DQC jobs, normalized by the product of the makespan and the total number of available QPUs.

-where \( p_i \) is the execution time of the \( i \)-th job, \( q_i \) is the number of QPUs required by that job, \( n_{\mathrm{QPU}} \) is the total number of QPUs in the system, and \( M \) is the makespan.
-A higher QPU utilization indicates that the scheduler uses most of the QPUs in the network at each step.
+where $p_j$ is the execution time of job $j$, $q_j$ is the number of QPUs required by that job, $n_{\mathrm{QPU}}$ is the total number of QPUs in the system, and $M$ is the makespan.
+A higher QPUs utilization indicates that the scheduler uses most of the QPUs in the network, which is a desirable feature.